yiisoft/definitions/README.md

 ]
 ```

-In order to pass an array of IDs as references to a property or an argument, `Yiisoft\Definitions\ReferencesArray` or
+To pass an array of IDs as references to a property or an argument, `Yiisoft\Definitions\ReferencesArray` or
 `Yiisoft\Definitions\DynamicReferencesArray` could be used:

 ```php